mitchallen/thing-server/README.md

 ### Run the image locally

-This example runs the servera locally on port 1234.
+This example runs the server locally on port 1234.

     docker run -d -p 1234:3000 --name thing-server mitchallen/thing-server